 As described above in this post, need to enable the optional WSL Windows Feature before we look at installing a Linux Distribution.

-To enable WSL, we need to open PowerShell, running as Administrator.
+To enable WSL, we need to open PowerShell, running as Administrator, then run the following PowerShell cmdlet which will enable the Windows Subsystem:

 # windows subsystem for linux enable PowerShellEnable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-You’ll then be prompted to restart your local computer.
+You’ll then be prompted to restart your computer.

-Reboot your Windows machine and then proceed to the next steps to install a Linux WSL distro.
+Reboot your Windows machine and then we can proceed to the next steps to install a Linux WSL distro.

 You can find all the WSL Linux Distributions in the Microsoft Store which are available to download from there.
 This may be restricted by Group Policy if you’re on a Domain (a work/corporate computer).

 We can also download and install Linux Distributions manually.
-To download a WSL Linux Distro, have a look at this MS Docs link Microsoft Documentation – Downloading distributions
+To download a WSL Linux Distro, have a look at this MS Docs link Downloading distributions

 In this post, we’re going for the simple Linux install option, which is done via the Microsoft Store.

-When you click to open this Ubuntu LTS App, a WSL terminal will be opened and will prompt you for a username and password for Linux.
+When you click to open this Ubuntu LTS App, a WSL terminal will open and will prompt you for a username and password for Linux.

 We are now in our Ubuntu 20.04 instance and can now test or develop in the Linux world, on Windows.